nowhereman999/BASIC-To-6809/README.md

 https://wordpress.com/post/nowhereman999.wordpress.com/5054

 V 5.22
-- Fix a bug with IF comparinge an _Unsigned _Byte and literal values that were greater than 127
+- Fix a bug with IF comparing an _Unsigned _Byte and literal values that were greater than 127

 V 5.21
 - Fixed a bug in the DoREAD